LucasDelfino92/morrowindsharp/modlist.md

 - [**Poodle's Piddly Pointer**](https://www.nexusmods.com/morrowind/mods/46121?) by PoodleSandwich: modifies the crosshair to be less intrusive.
   - Refer to the pictures before installing the file of your choice.
 - [**Shrine Tooltips**](https://www.nexusmods.com/morrowind/mods/48275) by Virnetch: adds tooltips with the effect's name to shrines when hovering over the different options.
-- [**Smart Journal**](https://www.nexusmods.com/morrowind/mods/47492) by abot: adds numerous options for the Journal pages and Quests list.
-  - If installing this mod make sure to refer to the [**MWSEabotlib**](https://github.com/Sigourn/morrowind-improved/blob/master/modlist.md#mwseabotlib) section further down below.
 - [**Smart Map**](https://www.nexusmods.com/morrowind/mods/46634) by abot: automatically switches between the local and world map depending on user configuration.
   - If installing this mod make sure to refer to the [**MWSEabotlib**](https://github.com/Sigourn/morrowind-improved/blob/master/modlist.md#mwseabotlib) section further down below.
 - [**Tooltips Complete**](https://www.nexusmods.com/morrowind/mods/46842) by Anumaril21: provides helpful and lore-friendly flavour texts for nearly every item in Morrowind, Tribunal, Bloodmoon, the Official Plugins, and an expanding collection of mods.